What Is A Rate-And-Term Refinance?

 Change Your Loan Type

 With a rate-and-term refinance, you might also be able to change the type of loan that you have.
-For example, you may be able to refinance an adjustable-rate mortgage (ARM) into a fixed-rate mortgage or switch from an FHA loan to a conventional mortgage.
+For example, you may be able to refinance an adjustable-rate mortgage (ARM) into a fixed-rate mortgage to provide more payment certainty.
+You might also switch from an FHA loan to a conventional mortgage to drop mortgage insurance.

 Rate-And-Term Refinance Requirements